Brave New Words S2C

 You don't need to have any proof that your child can read or spell to try S2C.

-Because of the brain-body disconnect of apraxia (see above), there's no way to know exactly what your child knows or doesn't know until they're openly communicating.
-However, most spellers share that they learned how to read by age 4 or 5.... just like their same-age peers.
+Because of apraxia (see How does it work? above), there's no way to know exactly what your child knows or doesn't know until they're openly communicating.
+Most spellers say they were able to read by age 4 or 5.... just like their same-age peers.

 "YOU’LL NEVER KNOW US BY JUST LOOKING AT OUR BODY LANGUAGE." - Shane Alvado, Nonspeaking Speller